WARNING: DEPRESSION AND SUICIDALITY

 - XENAZINE is contraindicated in patients who are actively suicidal, and in patients with untreated or inadequately treated depression.

 - A potentially fatal symptom complex sometimes referred to as Neuroleptic Malignant Syndrome (NMS) has been reported in association with XENAZINE.
 Clinical manifestations of NMS are hyperpyrexia, muscle rigidity, altered mental status, and evidence of autonomic instability (irregular pulse or blood pressure, tachycardia, diaphoresis, and cardiac dysrhythmia).
 Additional signs may include elevated creatinine phosphokinase, myoglobinuria, rhabdomyolysis, and acute renal failure.
-The management of NMS should include immediate discontinuation of XENAZINE and other drugs not essential to concurrent therapy.
+The management of NMS should include immediate discontinuation of XENAZINE, intensive symptomatic treatment and medical monitoring, and treatment of any concomitant serious medical problems.
+Recurrence of NMS has been reported with resumption of drug therapy.

-For more information, please see the full Prescribing Information, including Boxed Warning, the Medication Guide or go to www.XenazineUSA.com.
+For more information, please see the Medication Guide and full Prescribing Information, including Boxed Warning for depression and suicidality, or go to www.XenazineUSA.com.